Understanding A Teen Depression Test

 • Cognitive behavioral therapy (CBT) - CBT is the most recommended treatment for adolescent depression.
 It involves using talk therapy to shift flawed thought patterns that are causing distressing emotions and behaviors.
 CBT treatment plans usually last anywhere from six to 16 weeks.

 • Medication - Although medications are commonly prescribed for adult depression, doctors prescribe them less often for kids and adolescents—in part because there is less clinical evidence to support their efficacy in younger people.
 Also, adherence to a medication regimen may pose a challenge for adolescents, and parents or guardians often have concerns about the risk that certain medications may have an impact on a young person’s physiological development.
 Medication side effects are often different for adolescents than adults.
-For some, the side effects may worsen depression symptoms.
+For some, the side effects may intensify depression symptoms.
 If your teen does take medication for depression, they should be monitored closely by a psychiatrist for side effects and efficacy.

 Takeaway

 As a parent, if you sense your teen is hurting or may be experiencing symptoms of depression disorder—whether they’re verified through teen depression tests or not—seeking treatment is usually essential.
-Connecting with a mental health professional in person or online is typically a helpful first step.
+Connecting with a mental health professional in person or online is often a helpful first step.

 Depression is treatable, and you're not alone